StphnWright/ENGI-E1006-INDIV-P2/README.md

 	User: "mushrooms" Python: "Add a topping: pepperoni, mushrooms, spinach, or say 'done'"
 	User: "spinach" Python: "Add a topping: pepperoni, mushrooms, spinach, or say 'done'"
 	User: "done"
 	Python: "You ordered a large pizza with mushrooms and spinach.
-Place another order or say 'done'
+Place another order or say 'done'.
      	Hello, would you like pizza or salad?"
 	User: "salad"
 	Python: "Would you like a garden salad or greek salad"
 	User: "greek" Python: "please choose a dressing: vinaigrette, ranch, blue cheese, lemon"
 	User: "blue cheese"
 	Python: "You ordered a large pizza with mushrooms and spinach and a greek salad with blue cheese dressing.
-		Place another order or say 'done'
+Place another order or say 'done'.
 	Hello, would you like pizza or salad?"
 	User: "done"
 	Python: "Your order has been placed.
 Goodbye."